March 13, 2017

 Virtual schooling also requires a parent to be home with the child while the child is learning, and more parental oversight is needed to ensure that the student is working and engaged.
 For students who are disorganized or have trouble with self-motivation, online classes may pose a struggle, whereas in a traditional school, teachers and peers help to keep kids on track.

 To sum it up, virtual schooling might be an excellent choice for your child if he or she:

 Your family might want to rethink virtual schooling and consider more traditional options if your child needs more social interaction and/or interaction with teachers and peers in a face-to-face setting.
 This can help kids who struggle with motivation and organization to become more responsible by adapting to those around him or her.

 The choice is entirely yours as a parent whether virtual schooling is right for your child.
 Regardless of the choice you make, in the classroom or at home, there are always opportunities to supplement your child’s education.
 If you’re looking for more ways to integrate virtual learning into your child’s life, there is a plethora of free online worksheets and apps that can benefit your child.

 A simple iPad game for preschoolers can go a long way reinforcing skills that are learned both in the classroom or in home or virtual schooling.
 In fact, Kids Academy is proud to announce a brand new app that offers your child practice in writing, math, logical problem solving, and more.
 The app offers hundreds of worksheets: preschool and kindergrarten learning comes easier and fancier for your learner no matter your educational situation.
+See it in action:

 No matter your decision, the right educational opportunities are available for your child!
 Use the above advice to help you make the best schooling decision for your children, but don’t forget the multitudes of online resources to take your child’s education to the next level!